mbd-s/ruandl/README.md

 You'll need to [get an API key from Quandl](https://www.quandl.com/docs/api), which is quick and free.

-You'll also need to [register a new Twitter app](https://apps.twitter.com/).
+You'll also need to [register your own Twitter app](https://apps.twitter.com/).

-Make sure your .env file looks something like this, replacing the placeholders with your own keys:
+Add an .env file that looks something like this, replacing the placeholders with your own keys:

 ```
 export QUANDL_API_KEY="YOUR_QUANDL_API_KEY"